Subalgebras of Lie algebras. Example of sl(3,R) revisited: Subalgebras of

 \begin{theorem} A complete list of proper ${\rm SL}_3(\mathbb R)$-inequivalent subalgebras of the algebra $\mathfrak{sl}_3(\mathbb R)$ is exhausted by the following:

-where $\varepsilon\in\{-1,1\}$, $\delta\in\{0,1\}$, $\kappa\geqslant0$, $\mu\in[-1,3]$, $\mu'\in[0,1]$ and $\gamma\in\mathbb R$. \end{theorem}
+where $\delta\in\{0,1\}$, $\kappa\geqslant0$, $\mu\in[-1,3]$, $\mu'\in[0,1]$ and $\gamma\in\mathbb R$. \end{theorem}

 \begin{remark} We compare the subalgebras of $\mathfrak{sl}_3(\mathbb R)$ from Theorem~\ref{thm:SubalgebrasOfSL3} and~\cite[Table~1]{wint2004a} in detail in Section~\ref{sec:ClassCompare}.
 The results are summarized in Table~\ref{tab:ListsCompare}.
-We mark with a bullet symbol~$\bullet$ the subalgebras and subalgebra families from~\cite[Table~1]{wint2004a} that have misprints or improper restrictions on the parameters.
-In this short remark we focus our attention only on the mistakes in the list~\cite[Table~1]{wint2004a}, such as wrong parameter constraints, omitted subalgebras and conjugate subalgebras that are listed as distinct.
+We mark by the bullet symbol~$\bullet$ the subalgebras and subalgebra families from~\cite[Table~1]{wint2004a} that have misprints or improper restrictions on the parameters.
+In this brief remark, we focus our attention only on the discrepancies in the list~\cite[Table~1]{wint2004a}, such as wrong parameter constraints, omitted subalgebras and conjugate subalgebras that are listed as distinct.
 We discuss sublists of subalgebras from~\cite[Table~1]{wint2004a} of each possible dimension separately.